tsj7ww/portfolio/README.md

 <p align="center"><img src="./assets/casual.png" alt="Profile Picture" height="200"></p>
 <!-- width="140"  -->

 Hi 👋 my name is Trevor Jordan and I currently work in strategy & analytics at a bank, with previous experience as a data analyst in operations and marketing.
-I studied economics at UVA and concentrated in both industrial organization and public policy, with additional coursework in statistics, math, and psychology.
+I studied economics at UVA with additional coursework in statistics, math, and psychology.
 I also enjoy learning about technology and computer science in my free time.
 <br><br>

 ## Projects